 Time Needed to Travel from Hualien to Kenting

-Therefore, if you are visiting Taiwan for a short time, I would recommend allowing as many days as possible to this area or skipping it altogether rather than rushing through.
-If you live here, you could easily make countless weekend trips to this part of Taiwan, only focusing on one smaller area each time.
+If you live in Taiwan, you could easily make countless weekend trips to this part of Taiwan, only focusing on one smaller area in Hualien or Taitung each time.
 With express trains making the journey from Taipei to Taitung in a mere 3.5 hours, weekend trips to the southeast have become all the more feasible.